Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Even in winter, temperatures rarely drop below 75°F (25°C) during the day!

-Note that if you plan to visit the Sian Ka’an Biosphere by car, you’ll need to rent an SUV vehicle due to the condition of the track.
+Note that if you plan to visit the Sian Ka’an Biosphere by car, you’ll need to rent an SUV due to the condition of the track.

 Also, be sure to check with the rental agency if you’re allowed to go there, as some may restrict access.